 “Muskegon’s at a pivotal point; we’re gearing up to be a destination city on Lake Michigan, and we’re incredibly fortunate to be a part of that,” said Rake, who was born in Muskegon, grew up here, and now lives with his girlfriend, Jacqueline Martin, at downtown’s HighPoint Flats.

-Located on the garden floor of the NorthTown 794 complex—where Redmon’s Kitchen & Bar recently opened and where Aldea Coffee and Capone’s Speakeasy and Pizzeria will be, Rake Beer Project is heavily rooted in supporting Muskegon’s culinary and creative landscapes.
+Located on the garden floor of the NorthTown 794 complex—where Aldea Coffee and Capone’s Speakeasy and Pizzeria will be, Rake Beer Project is heavily rooted in supporting Muskegon’s culinary and creative landscapes.
 It has collaborated with numerous local brewers, including Pigeon Hill; its interior features a mural by Muskegon artist Jimmy Cobb; its beer can labels are illustrated by another local artist, Jesse Korndorfer, and designed by the Muskegon-based Low Rez Labs.

-The Rake Awakening Fest is, the brewery owner explained, a chance to celebrate Muskegon’s creative forces—and the role he wants his business to play in the city.
+These collaborations, the brewery owner explained, are a chance to celebrate Muskegon’s creative forces—and the role he wants his business to play in the city.

 “We’re here as a piece of the community beyond the fact that we’re a brewery,” Rake said.
 “We always hope to be a business leader in the community and do things to benefit the town, like the beach cleanups we’ve done with Aldea and our hiking club.”

 “Doing these things, it helps us to change the narrative of Muskegon,” Rake continued.
 “If we focus on the positive, like the hiking club and beach cleanups, it shows people the good side of Muskegon.
 One thing my dad has always instilled in me is you should always try to make where you live better.
 That’s what we’re trying to do.”